 Some of the sought-after skills professionals will need include:

 Nationally more and more teachers are reducing their usage of textbooks, and are using online resources instead.
-DDP will offer more flexibility for combining digital resources, including subscription resources, online materials from the web and electronic versions of textbooks.
-In addition, DDP will mean that departments can reduce the use of paper and exercise books in favour of digital work where it best suits the needs of teachers and learners.
+DDP offers more flexibility for combining digital resources, including subscription resources, online materials from the web and electronic versions of textbooks.
+In addition, DDP means that departments can reduce the use of paper and exercise books in favour of digital work where it best suits the needs of teachers and learners.
 There are huge benefits to flexibility and organisation for students here, as well as a positive impact on our environmental footprint.
 Work that is completed on paper can be captured and stored electronically alongside digital learning.
 No learning is lost, everything is synced and backed up to the cloud.

 Screen size is relatively small so some flexibility about switching between active windows and working with multiple online resources is needed.
 Whilst this may be frustrating initially for some learners; we know that they are usually agile users of multiple apps on their phones, and can transfer this skillset to their schoolwork.
 Teachers can explore how best to deliver resources to them in a responsive and coherent way through tools such as OneNote and Firefly.